ICT sector - value added, employment and R&D

 Definitions employed to monitor indicators for the ICT sector

-The total ICT sector, ICT manufacturing and ICT services are based on an OECD definition (2006).
-Using the statistical classification of economic activities, NACE Rev. 2, Eurostat has applied this definition to data from reference year 2008 onwards; prior to this date an alternative definition was employed (based on NACE Rev 1.1).
+Total ICT sector, ICT manufacturing and ICT services are based on an OECD definition (2006).
+Using the statistical classification of economic activities, NACE Rev. 2, Eurostat has applied this definition to data from reference year 2008 onwards; prior to this date, an alternative definition was used (based on NACE Rev 1.1).
 As a result of this break in series, users are advised not to combine the two different data collections.

 - Manufacture of electronic components and boards: NACE Group 26.1

 - Manufacture of computers and peripheral equipment: NACE Group 26.2